rpav/tasklist.el/README.md

 ## Obviously

 This is more or less [cmake-build.el](https://github.com/rpav/cmake-build.el) with all the cmake stuff ripped out, and all the window and frame-handling things left .. which is a sizeable portion.

-(I've moved to using [Grunt](https://gruntjs.com/) and a (current-unreleased) custom grunt-cmake module to replace `cmake-build.el`, so build tasks and other non-cmake tasks can be unified and not editor-dependent.
-This is the editor glue.)

 ## License